 The following table contains the tools and disk space requirements for the installation of the Oracle9i Application Server online documentation.
+All the space calculations are based on NTFS.
+FAT formatted drives will require additional space.
 The documentation library can be installed on a separate machine.